You might not know this, but dog allergies are one of the top reasons dogs are euthanized …

 - Or for a 50 lb dog, 400 mg

-# 4 Nettles
+# 4 Nettles For Dog Allergies

-You can dry the herbs, or make nettle leaf tea, or, as herbalist Rita Hogan recommends, sauté fresh nettles in a pan with coconut oil until tender, and add to your dog’s food.
+You can dry the herbs, or make nettle leaf tea.
+Or, as herbalist Rita Hogan recommends, sauté fresh nettles in a pan with coconut oil until tender, then add to your dog’s food.

 Dr Gruenstern also likes to use cooled nettle leaf tea topically for itchy skin or even as a rinse for itchy eyes.

-# 8 Baking Soda
+# 5 Baking Soda

 Baking Soda Paste